Location of Adventure

-Airport transfers on Day 1 and final day of itinerary (and prior to start of trip if you have booked the Shangri-La Hotel through NHA), accommodations, land transportation and internal flights, meals from dinner on Day 1 to breakfast on final day, purified drinking water in vehicles, and drinking water and soft drinks at meals, services of an NHA Expedition Leader and local guides, most gratuities, all permits, entrance fees and taxes.
+Arrival and departure airport transfers (if you are staying at the Shangri-La Hotel), accommodations, land transportation, internal flights, meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip and soft drinks at meals, local wine and beer at dinner, services of an NHA Expedition Leader and local guides, most gratuities, all permits, entrance fees and taxes.

-Round-trip transportation to and from the start and end points of the trip (Chengdu, China), early arrival airport transfers (other than those described above), late departure airport transfers, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages, some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.
+Round-trip transportation to and from the start and end points of the trip (Chengdu, China), airport transfers if you are staying at a hotel other then the Shangri-La, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), alcoholic beverages (other than those described above), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.

 In order to participate in this trip, you must be able to walk unassisted for a minimum of two miles over uneven terrain, as well as be active at altitudes exceeding 8,000 feet above sea level.
 Our itinerary involves daily walks or hikes of varied lengths over pavement, boardwalks and dirt forest trails that can be muddy, slippery and uneven with roots and rocks (note that all walks can be more difficult to navigate during inclement weather).
-Longer and more strenuous hikes (5-6 miles) may be available in some areas for those who choose.
-Two days of excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
+Some activities involve walking up and down hills, including our visits to the panda bases and the golden monkey nature reserve.
+Our excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
 Some walking activities take place at altitudes over 8,000 feet, and we will drive across and stop on top of mountain passes that exceed 12,000 feet in elevation.
 The trip also involves many very early morning starts and long, full days of activities with little down time.
 Some drives between locations are long (5-6 hours or longer depending on local conditions) and occur on winding roads that are often somewhat rough.

 Important Information About This Trip

-China tends to be known more for its history and culture than its nature.
-But we focus on the natural treasures most visitors miss, including an in-depth experience with the pandas of Sichuan and a remote, rarely visited wildlife reserve containing territory where wild giant pandas live and breed, as well as a host of other rare animals and birds.
-Expedition Leader Brad Josephs made this comment about our exclusive itinerary that includes this newly opened reserve: “This itinerary trades time spent in polluted air, traffic, crowds and airports for beautiful, pristine mountain country.
+China is typically known more for its history and culture than its nature.
+But we focus on natural treasures most visitors miss, including an in-depth experience with the pandas of Sichuan province and a remote, rarely visited wildlife reserve where wild giant pandas, as well as a host of other rare animals and birds, live and breed.
+Expedition Leader Brad Josephs, who helped create our itinerary, made this comment about it: “This itinerary trades time spent in polluted air, traffic, crowds and airports for beautiful, pristine mountain country.
 But we don’t always have 5-star restaurants or services, and English-speaking locals and hotel staff do not exist in many areas.
 Parts of the trip are more rustic, but the nature rewards are so worth it!”

-That said, however, it's important to note that there is a fundamental difference between the wildlife experience in China and what you might expect on a typical African safari.
-Terrain here is heavily forested, and while wildlife abounds in natural areas, it is not always easy to see or photograph.
-Many animals are expertly camouflaged or hidden within the vegetation, making them challenging to spot.
-Weather can also affects wildlife sightings, and when it is inclement, animals may be more likely to take cover in the deep forest.
-However, our itinerary is carefully designed to capitalize on the very best opportunities to view and photograph rare Chinese wildlife, maximizing your chances.
+That said, however, it's important to note that there is a fundamental difference between the wildlife photography experience in China and what you would experience on a typical African safari.
+Terrain here is heavily forested, and while wildlife abounds in natural areas, animals are not always easy to see or photograph.
+Many are expertly camouflaged or hidden within the vegetation, making them challenging to spot.
+To date, we have never seen a giant panda in the wild, as they are exceptionally elusive.
+But we have seen signs of them, including chewed bamboo and scat.
+Guests should not come to China expecting to see and photograph wild pandas, but it is exhilarating nonetheless to know we are in their midst.
+Weather can also affect wildlife sightings, and when it is inclement, animals may be more likely to take cover in the deep forest.
+However, our itinerary is carefully designed to capitalize on the very best opportunities to spot and photograph rare Chinese wildlife, maximizing your chances.
 Our seasoned Expedition Leaders and local guides are experts at locating wildlife—and we encourage our guests to understand that the privilege of stepping into a wild, untouched world inside China is a reward in itself.

 Getting There & Getting Home